Mshl2299/Ast-Emmental/README.md

 ## Connect with Me: :speech_balloon:
 [<img src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" width="100" height="100">](https://instagram.com/mshl_1209_)\
 Discord: Mshl#3896\
-(If you are requesting to follow/friend me, please send me a message request saying that you came from "Ast-Emmental")
+(If you are requesting to follow/friend me, please send me a message request saying that you came from "Ast-Emmental" or from my GitHub)